Panasonic FZ80 vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The FZ80 does not feature such a mic input.

 Both the FZ80 and the RX10 IV are recent models that are part of the current product line-up.
 The FZ80 replaced the earlier Panasonic FZ70, while the RX10 IV followed on from the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ80 Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the FZ80 and RX10 IV can be found, respectively, in the Panasonic FZ80 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Is the Panasonic FZ80 better than the Sony RX10 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.